cytrus-re/cytrus-re.github.io/README.md

 rexo will fill this up
 # Contribute
 Anyone can contribute to the Cytrus-RE Project!
 You can contribute graphics, code, ideas, support.
 See [contributing.md](contributing.md) for more info.
+# Additional Sites
+Links to some other sites in this repository